jaimealbapastor/autonomous-gardener/Reports/Jaime/session17.md

 |:---:|

 2. Secondly, I **replaced the pointy screws** that were holding the triangular support brackets.
-This screws aren't meant for this use and therefore the wooden chassis wasn't stable.
+These screws weren't meant for this use and therefore the wooden chassis wasn't stable.
 Plus I got pricked all the time.

 |![img](../../Documentation/Images/session17_7.jpg)|![img](../../Documentation/Images/session17_8.jpg)|
 |:---:|:---:|